New discretionary licensing schemes approved

 Find out more: New discretionary licensing schemes approved

-We’re consulting now (May to July 2021) about the future of licensing in the private rental sector from June 2022, so we can focus our resources where they’re most needed.
+We have consulted publicly (May to August 2021) about the future of licensing in the private rental sector from June 2022, so we can focus our resources where they’re most needed.

-All enquiries to: Ed Shaylor, Private Sector Housing Manager
+All enquiries to: Debbie Ricketts, Private Sector Housing Manager

 The private rented sector in Hammersmith & Fulham is the sixth largest in London, and eighth biggest in the country.
 It makes up nearly a third of all borough households (according to the 2011 census), a 10% rise since 2001.
 The 2021 census is expected to show a further increase in the number of privately rented flats and houses in the borough.